 Jason Labbe’s second full length collection, Maps for Jackie, picks up the trail where Spleen Elegy leaves off and ventures further and farther.
-Tracking and tracing the bewildering intersections of territories, these poems discover and explore the locus between crisis and beauty, interior and landscape, here and there.
+Tracking and tracing the bewildering intersection of the natural world and the synthetic one, the analog past and the programmed future, and the self in the face of the literal tornado barreling out of nowhere, these poems discover and explore the locus between crisis and beauty, interior and landscape, here and there.

 Poetry’s natural habitat is one of detail, radiant or tarnished, an intimate geography that draws us close to where presence is an act of perception: world into word.
 In Maps for Jackie, Jason Labbe navigates a terrain of singular encounters and incidents, tactile, luminous and animated by the sensuous abrasions and comforts of the heartmind as they touch down on his, and our, present: white leaf is like a moth / wing I’d fix to her shoulder.—Ann Lauterbach